buildcom/BossyUI/NOTES.md

 Answer: The src/directives folder with the name bossy.widgetname.js.
 The angular module also will be named bossy.widgetname.

-Question: Where will the test files go?

-Answer: test/directive/bossy.widgetname.spec.js (make sure to follow this name convention)

 Task: Create an issue and resolve the issue using a pull request.

 Announcement: The front end developers from the CDES department will be available for